PatchaIT/TheRenewTTS/ReadMe.txt

  Anyway, after every Chatbot start or reboot, I always suggest to refresh scripts at least once.

+Note for Custom TTS:
+ Obviously you already need to have an existing custom TTS webservice.
+ The script doesn't create a new one for you.
+ It just allows you to use one you already own.
+ Otherwise just keep using Google Translate's TTS as default.

 ## In Shorts

 - Script: The ReNew TTS script
-- Version: 1.0.0
+- Version: 1.0.1
 - Description: Text to speech with Google translate voice, or your own custom TTS webservice
-- Change: Reworked libraries and more options, you can even try to set your own custom TTS webserver
+- Change: Fixed bug skipping first word on Read ALL, Allows to force read lowercased or uppercased
 - Services: Twitch, Youtube
 - Overlays: None
 - Made By: @Patcha_it
-- Update Date: 2022/11/20
+- Update Date: 2023/01/05

 ## Changelog